-To further support public safety and reduce the spread of COVID-19, the City of Richmond requires the wearing of masks in all indoor City-operated facilities effective November 1, 2020.
+To further support public safety and reduce the spread of COVID-19, the City of Richmond continues to require the wearing of masks in all indoor City-operated facilities until advised otherwise.

 Those exempt from wearing a face mask while inside City-operated buildings include individuals:

 - Twelve (12) years and under

 - With a sensory, cognitive or physical disability

 - With a chronic health condition that is respiratory in nature